Apple Cinnamon Vegan French Toast Casserole

 If you haven’t had a vegan french toast bake yet, now is the time to change that.
 Vegan french toast casserole simplifies making the deliciousness that is french toast, especially if you are cooking french toast for a crowd.

-This baked french toast casserole recipe is perfect for Sunday brunch, when the family comes together or anytime you are in the mood for something warming, sugary, and delicious.
-For more vegan brunch inspiration, click here or check out my favorite vegan sweet potato waffles!
+This baked french toast casserole recipe is perfect for Sunday brunch, when the family comes together, or anytime you are in the mood for something warming, sugary, and delicious.

 So without further ado, let’s get into how to make this apple cinnamon vegan french toast casserole!